-Hypothetically, the ASR for a given area may have been around 94% as of January 1, 2012 (comparing 2011 sales to the 1/1/12 assessment).
-If sale prices rose significantly during calendar year 2012, and the assessment remained unchanged, the ratio would decrease.
-This would suggest that assessments for 1/1/13 need to be adjusted upward.
+Hypothetically, the ASR for a given area may have been around 95% as of January 1, 2014 (comparing 2013 sales to the 1/1/14 assessment).
+If sale prices rose significantly during calendar year 2014, and the assessment remained unchanged, the ratio would decrease.
+This would suggest that assessments for 1/1/15 need to be adjusted upwards.
 Similarly, if prices dropped during the year, and assessments remained the same, the ratio would increase.
-This would suggest that assessments for 1/1/13 need to be adjusted downward.
+This would suggest that assessments for 1/1/15 need to be adjusted downwards.
 As indicated on the notice, necessary value adjustments are determined by analyzing actual sales, and these are then applied to other comparable properties within the neighborhood, both sold and unsold.
 The reasonableness of assessments is then measured using the ASR statistics.

 DTA appraisers may also conduct site inspections as required, including permit follow-up and upon appeal.
 Additionally, staff systematically examines property physical characteristics by site visits or reviewing oblique and aerial photography so that one-sixth of the county is examined in detail annually.
 Site visits help maintain accurate property records and in the analysis of comparable properties.
 Staff supplements this by contacting sellers, buyers, real estate agents and builders to validate individual sale transactions.
 Staff also reviews sales listings.